-Interana is undertaking a major revision (3.0) in the product based on what we’ve learned from our customers.
-As part of this, we are defining a new system of knowledge objects that will replace and extend our 2.x named expressions as Interana's re-usable query building blocks.
-You will be able to express any 2.x named expression logic in 3.0 knowledge objects and will find many new capabilities and simplifications as well.
-We have intentionally addressed long-standing enhancement requests such as for the ability to re-use filters across queries with new objects, and we have replaced existing named expressions with more powerful and streamlined objects.
+Interana made major enhancements in 3.0 based on feedback from our customers.
+Included in these improvements is a new system of knowledge objects that replace and extend the 2.x named expressions as Interana's re-usable query building blocks.
+In 3.0, you can express any 2.x named expression logic in 3.0 knowledge objects with many new capabilities and simplifications.

 Named Expression to Knowledge Object mapping